Grains

 Pantry

-Store uncooked rice in a cool, dry place in an airtight container to protect from moisture and pests.
-Brown rice has a shorter shelf life due to its oil content.
+Store uncooked rice in a cool, dry place in an airtight container away from moisture and pests.
+For best quality, use within these times.

 Refrigerator

-Refrigerate cooked rice within 1 hour of cooking.
-Store in shallow, airtight containers to cool quickly and prevent bacterial growth.
-Do not overpack the refrigerator.
+Refrigerate cooked rice promptly within 1 hour of cooking, ideally in shallow containers to cool quickly.
+Cover tightly.

 Freezer

-Cool cooked rice quickly before freezing.
-Store in airtight freezer-safe containers or heavy-duty freezer bags.
-Label with the date.
+Freeze cooked rice in airtight freezer-safe containers or heavy-duty freezer bags.
+For best quality, use within 1-2 months.

 Signs of Spoilage